 This is the laboratory component of PHYS 1012.
 Lab experiments and activities include: wave motion, magnetic lines of force, Ohm's Law, reflection, refraction, lenses.
-Prerequisite: Exit or exemption from Learning Support Reading and Math; corequisite: PHYS 1012.
+Prerequisite: Exit or exemption from Learning Support and Math; corequisite: PHYS 1012.

-Satisfies College Preparatory Curriculum (CPC) in Science when cross-referenced as PLAB1010 and PLAB1012 cannot be repeated for credit if taken to satisfy a CPC requirement.
+Satisfies Required High School Curriculum (RHSC) in Science when cross-referenced as PLAB1010 and PLAB1012 cannot be repeated for credit if taken to satisfy an RHSC requirement.